bitnami/charts/bitnami/moodle/README.md

 ### To 8.0.0

-The [Bitnami Moodle](https://github.com/bitnami/bitnami-docker-moodle) image was updated to support "non-root" user approach, however, **it is not enabled by default**.
+The [Bitnami Container Image for Moodle(TM)](https://github.com/bitnami/bitnami-docker-moodle) was updated to support "non-root" user approach, however, **it is not enabled by default**.
 The container still runs as the `root` user and the Apache daemon is started as the `daemon` user, due to running Cron as a service, which requires running as root.

 If you want to run with a non-root user, you need to set `podSecurityContext.enabled=true` and `containerSecurity.context.enabled=true`.
 In addition to that, you will also need to change the default Apache HTTP ports to run as a non-privileged user by setting `containerPorts.http` and `containerPorts.https` to a non-privileged port number (higher than 1024, i.e. 8080 and 8443, respectively).
-Note that, when running as a non-root user, Cron will not supported and therefore scheduled tasks will not be enabled for Moodle.
+Note that, when running as a non-root user, Cron will not supported and therefore scheduled tasks will not be enabled for Moodle(TM).

 This upgrade also adapts the chart to the latest Bitnami good practices.
 Check the Parameters section for more information.